Education and Workforce

 Sponsor: Rep. Matt Gress (R)

-Summary: Appropriates $100,000 from the Arizona Teacher Certification Fund in FY 2025-2026 to the Arizona Department of Education (ADOE) for a study of school district and charter school teacher retention rates.
-Requires charter school and school district budgets to contain the number of full-time equivalent teachers for the current year by school site and if applicable, by subject area and grade level.
+Summary: Sets requirements for the budget of charter schools.
+Appropriates $100,000 from the Arizona Teacher Certification Fund in FY 2025-2026 to the Arizona Department of Education (ADOE) for a study of school district and charter school teacher retention rates.
+Requires charter school and school district budgets to document the number of full-time equivalent teachers for the current year by school site and if applicable, by subject area and grade level.
 Requires that the ADOE complete an annual study of the retention rate of teachers in school districts and charter schools and defines the information that must be included in the report.
-Mandates that ADOE submit study results to the Governor and legislature by January 1, 2026 and that the ADOE will maintain a publicly accessible, interactive dashboard on its website that publishes the study results and associated recommendations, and the data that formulated those conclusions.
+Mandates that the Arizona State Board of Education and the Arizona State Board of Education for charter schools cooperate with ADOE on data collection and presentation for this report.
+Requires ADOE submit study results to the Governor and legislature by January 1, 2026 and that the ADOE will maintain a publicly accessible, interactive dashboard on its website that publishes the study results and associated recommendations, and the data that formulated those conclusions.
+Requires the Superintendent of Public Schools in coordination with the Arizona Auditor General to develop a budget format and template to be used by all school districts, and defines the information that must be included in the format.
+AS PASSED HOUSE.

 Comment: